hallpaz/3dsystems20/docs/assignment2.md

 **Mesh Triangulation**

 We triangulate the mesh by connecting vertices on adjacents parallels and meridians over the surface.
 We choose the order of the vertices such that each face has a clockwise (CW) winding order.
+This way, the normals point to the interior of the surface where we wish to locate our camera.

 <script src="https://gist.github.com/hallpaz/e4ab7e85c37d221cdd9e2381b8d541a5.js"></script>

 ### Rendering the Scene
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzMTY1Mzk0NSwtOTMzOTE2NzYsNzg4Mj
+eyJoaXN0b3J5IjpbLTM0MzU4MzU5MiwxMTMxNjUzOTQ1LC05Mz
-IwNzY3LC0xMDY1NDI2NDUyLDEzMzU1MzAxODQsLTE3OTY5Mzgx
+M5MTY3Niw3ODgyMjA3NjcsLTEwNjU0MjY0NTIsMTMzNTUzMDE4
-ODksMTc1NzQ4MDUzOV19
+NCwtMTc5NjkzODE4OSwxNzU3NDgwNTM5XX0=
 -->